Maxwell School: School emblem

+Co-curricular

 Sports

 Maxwell School participates in the Sentul zone at district level and in the MSSKL (Kuala Lumpur School Sports Council) tournament at the state level.
 The school has won trophies and titles in football, hockey, athletics, cricket, sepak takraw and badminton.
 Maxwell School has produced Malaysian sportsmen including Zainal Abidin Hassan, E.C.
 Dutton (national goalkeeper) S.A.
 Azman (national tennis player) and national cricket players.

-Rivalry

-St. John's Institution, is the school's traditional rivals.
-This rivalry can be observed during visits by Maxwellians to St. John's Institution and vice versa.
-Setapak High School, Ampang Road Boys School and the Methodist Boys School, Sentul can also be included in this list, stretching back to the mid-1950s.

-House

 There are four sport houses, and every year they compete on sports day.
 The Maxwell School Sports Day has been held since 1955.
 The houses are named after the founders of the state.
 The houses are: